ChihaChoi/Trivia/README.md

 ```javascript
 var ipv4Address = '10.226.211.208'
 ```
-to find this, simply run 'ipconfig' in your terminal.
+to find your IPv4 address, simply run 'ipconfig' in your terminal.

 Doing this means that you can test this app using your phone provided they are on the same network.

-To connect to the client using your mobile device, type your IPv4 Address into your address bar followed by ':3000' (unless your default react port is different for whatever reason)
+To connect to the client using your mobile device, type your IPv4 Address into your address bar followed by ':3000' (unless your default react port is different)